 Ameri-Scares, Elizabeth's new series of scary novels for middle grade readers (ages 8-12) has just launched from Crossroad Press, first as e-books and soon in print format.
-One of the first two is New York: Rips and Wrinkles.
+One of the first three is New York: Rips and Wrinkles.
 "Identical twin sisters Carrie and Taylor thought their trip to a Catskill Mountain resort with their parents would be an ordinary summer vacation.
 But soon Carrie, angry that her parents are treating the twins like little kids instead of almost-teens, decides to protest by sneaking off and hiding in the mountain wilderness for a while.
 Little does she know that she is running away into a tangled and terrifying magical trap that will require all the courage she has as well as the help of her sister to escape."
 Available as an e-book on Amazon.com

 Ameri-Scares, Elizabeth's new series of scary novels for middle grade readers (ages 8-12) has just launched from Crossroad Press, first as e-books and soon in print format.
-One of the first two is Virginia: Valley of Secrets.
+One of the first three is Virginia: Valley of Secrets.
 "Twelve-year-old Danny has escaped the children's home where he has lived since he was four, returning to the Shenandoah Valley to find his parents and demanding to know why they gave him up.
 Very soon, though, he realizes there is something dark and dangerous about his parents, something he is afraid to understand but more afraid not to understand.
 With the help of Jenni, a young neighbor, Danny quietly and courageously investigates the clues leading to the answers about his parents, his family, and what hides in the dark mountain cave not far away."
 Available as an e-book on Amazon.com

 Elizabeth has just sold her chilling new historical horror novel, Hell Gate, to DarkFuse, and it will be released in September of 2013 in limited hardcover, trade paperback, and e-book formats.
 Stay tuned for more information!